 After the terrible earthquakes in Tohoku in 2011 (earthquake followed by tsunamis and subsequent meltdown of a nuclear power plant), Pelé represented Brazilian solidarity very well by visiting Japan, going to the city of Natori.
 It was extremely well received by the Japanese at the time, being surrounded by children from a school that withstood the impacts of the earthquakes.

-“I came to bring words of encouragement, as a representative of the Brazilian people,” said the idol at Fujigaoka Elementary School in Natori, in Miyagi Prefecture.
+"I came to bring words of encouragement, as a representative of the Brazilian people," said the idol at Fujigaoka Elementary School in Natori, Miyagi Prefecture.

 During his stay, the king of football also went to a 6-meter-high hill, where a Shinto temple was located that was carried away by the tsunami and today has become a memorial in honor of the victims.